Art in Tanzania internship program

 D: What project are you handling?

 P: Right now, I am a marketing intern.
-So, just trying to get funds and grant writing is what I’m mainly working on, and also, some other girls and I – some of the interns and volunteers – started the women’s initiative program.
+So, I’m mainly working on securing funds and grant writing.
+Additionally, some interns and volunteers, along with a few other girls and Me, have started the Women’s Initiative Program.
 So, I’ve been busy with that, and it’s going pretty well.
 So, I’m very excited about that one.
-We’re just helping them start their business and give them ideas for business, like entrepreneurial skills and such.
+We’re just helping them start their business and providing them with ideas, such as entrepreneurial skills and guidance.

 D: What made you decide to come to Tanzania?

 P: Well, I’ve been very interested in non-profits since the very beginning.
-When there was an opening for a marketing intern, I just applied, and luckily, I’m here.
+When a marketing internship opening became available, I applied, and fortunately, I was selected.
 It’s really good to see the work that we’re doing directly impact the locals.
-So, that’s something that I’m really enjoying.
-I’m also getting to learn African culture, especially in Tanzania, since there is so much history here.
+So, that’s something that I’m enjoying.
+I’m also learning about African culture, especially in Tanzania, as there is a rich history here.
 It’s amazing.
 I’m loving it.

 D: Have you done something like this before?